ovea-deprecated/jetty-session-redis/README.md

 ## Installation

-Put the jar files on the server lib/ext folder:
+You can simply put the BUNDLE "*-all.jar" (i.e.jetty-session-redis-1.0-SNAPSHOT-all.jar) in the Jetty lib/ext foder.
+This bundle contains all the required dependencies, repackadged internally to not interfer with potential other versions on the classpath.

+If you want to upgrade a dependency (i.e. Jedis), you may want to use instead the JAR version (jetty-session-redis-1.0-SNAPSHOT.jar), and you'll have to put also in Jetty lib/ext foder all the required dependencies:

 * jedis
 * commons-pool
+* xstream (optional)
-* jetty-session-redis
+* jackson mapper (optional)

  ## Configuration

 In Jetty server configuration file (i.e. jetty.xml):